AndrosLabs/Wall-of-Practise/README.md

 # Wall-of-Practise
-Practise your skills that you are acquiring in the course
+A Public Repo to test out your skills acquired in the Course